Carrooi/Node-Simq/README.md

 * 3.4.0:
 	+ Added changelog
-	+ Created some tests for bulding js application
+	+ Created some tests for building js application
 	+ Fixed bugs in js building